JLA: Earth 2: Plot summary

 Alexander Luthor, the lone hero from the antimatter universe, breaks the barrier between Earths 1 and 2, seeking the JLA's help.
-He imprisons and takes the place of his evil positive matter counterpart.
+He imprisons and takes the place of his evil positive matter counterpart, Lex Luthor.
 Meanwhile, the JLA investigates a plane crash where all the dead passengers have hearts on the right side of their bodies and money bearing the slogan "In Mammon We Trust" along with the face of Benedict Arnold.
 This leads them to Alexander Luthor, who informs them of the other Earth and asks for 48 hours of their time to help the oppressed world.
 The JLA, except for Aquaman and the Martian Manhunter, follow Luthor to the alternate Earth.

-The Crime Syndicate is introduced.
-Each is an evil counterpart of a JLA member.
+The Crime Syndicate is introduced, each member an evil counterpart of a JLA member.
 Ultraman calls a meeting, discovers Luthor's absence, and begins plotting to take over the positive matter universe, while Power Ring and Johnny Quick discuss the possibility of having counterparts to themselves.

 Green Lantern forms a force field around the moon, trapping the CSA in their lunar base.
 The JLA and Luthor begin to set the world right.
 Batman works to clear Gotham City of crime with the antimatter-universe version of his father, police Chief Thomas Wayne, who survived the famous shooting that spawned Batman while Bruce and his mother were killed.
-In this universe, Bruce had a brother, Thomas Jr., who blamed his father for the deaths and became Owlman out of revenge.
+In this universe, Bruce had a brother, Thomas Jr, who blamed his father for the deaths and became Owlman out of revenge.
 The ruthless crime lord Boss Gordon is also brought to justice.

 Owlman correctly concludes that 24 hours after the JLA appeared on the antimatter Earth, the CSA will be transported to the positive-matter Earth in order to correct a dimensional equilibrium.
 When this occurs, the CSA attack the White House and destroy much of Washington DC, then are easily subdued by Aquaman and the Martian Manhunter, who take down the most powerful CSA members with startling ease.